|Residential dog registration||2022/23|

 A select dog owner is a person who has demonstrated their obligations as a dog owner by:

-When registering a new dog, tick the ‘select dog owner’ box on the registration form and pay the application fee, and we will arrange a time for an Animal Control Officer to visit your home address to assess the property and establish that you are aware of your obligations.
+When registering a new dog, tick the ‘select dog owner’ box on the registration form and we will arrange a time for an Animal Control Officer to visit your home address to assess the property and establish that you are aware of your obligations.

 If you have previously owned a dog and have recently obtained a new one, please contact NPDC on 06 759 6060 or firstname.lastname@example.org to confirm you are eligible to become a select owner.
 This confirmation can also be done at the time of registration at the Civic Centre or any of the service centres in Waitara, Inglewood or Bell Block.